-Since 2011, the Pequeno Príncipe Gala has contributed to transform and save lives.
-Resources raised in each event are essential to maintain the healthcare services provided by Pequeno Príncipe Hospital, with whole and humanized care, and scientific studies developed by researchers of Pelé Pequeno Príncipe Research Institute.
+Since 2011, Pequeno Príncipe Gala has contributed to transforming and saving lives.
+The funds raised are essential for maintaining the care provided by Pequeno Príncipe Hospital, with comprehensive and humanized care, and scientific studies conducted by the Pelé Pequeno Príncipe Research Institute.

 Society’s participation in the Pequeno Príncipe Gala benefits, for example, patients from the Hospital’s Oncology Service and boys and girls who need bone marrow transplants.
-Cancer is the main cause of death by disease in children and teenagers.
-There are more than 12,000 new cases registered every year in Brazil.
+Cancer is the leading cause of death from illness in children and adolescents.
+The estimate for the 2020-2022 triennium is more than 8,000 cases each year in Brazil.

-In 1968, Pequeno Príncipe began to deliver Oncology and Hematology services, and it is now the largest provider of these services in Paraná in Pediatrics – according to the Paraná State’s health secretaryship – and one of the most important in the country.
+In 1968, Pequeno Príncipe began serving in the specialties of Oncology and Hematology, and currently the service is the largest in Paraná in the area of Pediatrics – according to information from the State Health Department – and one of the most important in the country.

-In the year of 2011, the Hospital began to offer the Bone Marrow Transplant Service, when started to perform autologous transplants, which uses the patient’s own bone marrow.
-Then, in 2013, it was performed the first allogeneic bone marrow transplant, in which healthy cells are taken from a donor and transferred to the patient via blood transfusion.
+In 2011, the Bone Marrow Transplant (TMO) Service also started to operate at the Hospital, with autologous transplants, when the marrow comes from the child himself.
+In 2013, the first allogeneic bone marrow transplant was performed, in which healthy cells are removed from a donor and transferred to the patient through blood transfusion.

-December of 2016 was marked by an important achievement: the opening of the renovations to amplify the Bone Marrow Transplant Service, that tripled its amount of beds, going from three to ten.
-This way, the Hospital is now Brazil’s largest pediatric unit focused on bone marrow transplants.
+The month of December 2016 was marked by another important achievement: the kick-off of the expansion the Bone Marrow Transplant Unit, which had its number of beds more than tripled – from three to ten beds.
+Thus, the Hospital started to have the largest pediatric unit in Brazil focused on bone marrow transplantation.